Master of Science (MS) in Biomedical Engineering

-A core curriculum that must be satisfied by all graduate MS students consists of the following:
+The core curriculum that must be satisfied by all graduate MS students consists of the following:

-- One graduate-level course in mathematics
+- One graduate-level course in life sciences

-- One graduate-level course in computer science
+- One graduate-level course in mathematics or computer science

 - Three BME courses from the approved course list

 The remainder of the course work is generally driven by the student's research interest.
 Upon completion of the thesis, the candidate must pass an oral defense conducted by their thesis committee.
 This will consist of a public presentation followed by questions from the committee.
-Candidates must have a cumulative grade point average of 2.7 or better to receive the degree.
+Candidates must have a cumulative grade-point average of 2.7 or better to receive the degree.

 Graduate-level courses given by other departments and schools may be substituted for courses in the approved list with the permission of the Director of Master's Studies.
 The full list of approved courses can be found in the Policies and Regulations Guide on the BME website.